adamusmani95/Udemy/README.md

 These notebooks and CSV files come from a Udemy course:

-'Data Science for Business: 4 Real World Case Studies'
+'Data Science for Business: 6 Real World Case Studies'

+This repository covers the following 4 case studies:

 1. Human Resources Department
 https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset